If a hospital negligence injury has set you back, we'll help you move forward

 Once reported, the NHS acknowledges a person's right to have a complaint properly investigated, to ask for an independent review and to receive compensation if harmed.

-The NHS Litigation Authority deal with claims out of Court and pay out for claims relating to public hospitals.
+NHS Resolution deal with claims out of Court and pay out for claims relating to public hospitals.
 Private hospitals will have their own processes and insurance.

 Your right to take your claim to Court is, in most cases, not affected by following the hospital's own process first.
 Your solicitor will be able to advise on this point further.